Welcome to LACER

 LACER is dedicated to combustion research associated with production of energy and advanced materials.

-At LACER, we develop novel approaches to reduce emissions from power plants.
+At LACER, we develop novel approaches to reduce or eliminate emissions from power plants.

 Atmospheric pressure and pressurized combustors